QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 A Mystery
 ^^^^^^^^^^^

-Now consider the function call ``rand(distribution, n)``
+Now consider the function call ``rand(distribution, n)``.

-This looks like something of a mystery
+This looks like something of a mystery.

-The function ``rand()`` is defined in the base library such that ``rand(n)`` returns ``n`` uniform random variables on :math:`[0, 1)`
+The function ``rand()`` is defined in the base library such that ``rand(n)`` returns ``n`` uniform random variables on :math:`[0, 1)`.

 .. code-block:: julia

     rand(3)

-On the other hand, ``distribution`` points to a data type representing the Laplace distribution that has been defined in a third party package
+On the other hand, ``distribution`` points to a data type representing the Laplace distribution that has been defined in a third party package.

 So how can it be that ``rand()`` is able to take this kind of value as an argument and return the output that we want?

-The answer in a nutshell is **multiple dispatch**, which Julia uses to implement **generic programming**
+The answer in a nutshell is **multiple dispatch**, which Julia uses to implement **generic programming**.

-This refers to the idea that functions in Julia can have different behavior depending on the particular arguments that they're passed
+This refers to the idea that functions in Julia can have different behavior depending on the particular arguments that they're passed.

-Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of value
+Hence in Julia we can take an existing function and give it a new behavior by defining how it acts on a new type of value.

-The compiler knows which function definition to apply to in a given setting by looking at the types of the values the function is called on
+The compiler knows which function definition to apply to in a given setting by looking at the types of the values the function is called on.

-In Julia these alternative versions of a function are called **methods**
+In Julia these alternative versions of a function are called **methods**.

 Example: Variations on Fixed Points
 ================================================

-Take a mapping :math:`f : X \to X` for some set :math:`X`
+Take a mapping :math:`f : X \to X` for some set :math:`X`.

-If there exists an :math:`x^* \in X` such that :math:`f(x^*) = x^*`, then :math:`x^*`: is called a "fixed point" of :math:`f`
+If there exists an :math:`x^* \in X` such that :math:`f(x^*) = x^*`, then :math:`x^*`: is called a "fixed point" of :math:`f`.

-For our second example, we will start with a simple example of determining fixed points of a function
+For our second example, we will start with a simple example of determining fixed points of a function.

-The goal is to start with code in a MATLAB style, and move towards a more **Julian** style with high mathematical clarity
+The goal is to start with code in a MATLAB style, and move towards a more **Julian** style with high mathematical clarity.

 Fixed Point Maps
 ----------------------------